ToyB-Chan/mini-file-format/README.md

 array2d = [[9], [50, 3]]     | Lengths of the arrays in the same dimension don't match.
 abc =                        | Keys may not contain empty values

-[ MyOtherSection]            | Spaces are not allowed during section declaration. myArray = [                  | Values may not span over multiple lines.
+[ MyOtherSection]            | Whitespaces are not allowed during section declaration. myArray = [                  | Values may not span over multiple lines.
             [5, 7],
             [9, 2]